"It's soulfully crafted, funk-inspired, and an absolute blast to groove to."

-Each Bora York song gives the impression that Chris Bartels is drawing from memories of his past, and yet those memories feel strikingly familiar, as if from a shared past that every person has experienced at some point in their life.
-As the powerfully-simple words of the album’s title track suggest, Chris, Rebekah, and crew are perfectly content creating the spirit of their music in the blissful sleep of reminiscence - “Don’t wake me, I’m dreaming free.”
+Each Bora York song gives the impression that Chris is drawing from memories of his past, and yet those memories feel strikingly familiar, as if from a shared past that every person has experienced at some point in their life.
+Secret Youth is a danceable ode to young love, perseverance, and nostalgia.

 P R E S S

 "Summertime radness" - Neon Gold Records